-We are a retired couple with some animal companions who have recently moved from an urban situation in the UK to a 10 ha rustic property in the mountains of Central Portugal.
-Here we have come to retreat from the consumerist lifestyle we were experiencing all around us in the UK, where we were living and working before.
-Our vision is to pursue a more sustainable and self sufficient way of life, while sharing the experience also with like-minded others.
+We are a retired vegan couple living a somewhat isolated existence with some animal companions (goats, chickens, dogs, cats) on a heavily forested 10ha plot in the mountains of the Serra da Estrela Nature Reserve in Central Portugal.
+The land we have chosen to make our home, was abandoned for 40 years prior to our arrival, so is very wild (although we have been attempting to "groom" it a little!).
+We came here at the end of 2019, after having decided to retreat from the consumerist lifestyle we were experiencing all around us in the UK, where we were living and working before.
+Our vision is to pursue a more sustainable, peaceful and self-sufficient way of life, while sharing the experience also with like-minded others.

 We primarily offer a peaceful place for people to come and do something a bit different than normal.
 The place is pretty isolated, so you’d have to like the peace and quiet of a fairly solitary (except for us) existence while here.
-The area we live in is picturesque, with broadleaf forest, some open spaces, massive boulders, mountain streams and pools and an abundance of granite ruins.
+The area we live in is picturesque, with broadleaf forest, some open spaces, massive granite boulders, mountain streams and pools, and an abundance of granite ruins.
 Visible from the house is an array of giant wind turbines which have a beauty and elegance all of their own.
-There is a river beach fairly close by, (on the Zezere river in the town of Valhelhas) which is dog friendly and also has a restaurant and bar.
+We have a lovely reservoir on our land, which can be used for swimming on hot days and there are many exceptional walks through the mountains.
+There is a river beach fairly close by (on the Zezere river in the town of Valhelhas) which is dog friendly and also has a restaurant and bar.
 It’s about 15 mins away by car.
 Our tiny village, Famalicão, is half an hour away walking (it has a small grocery shop, 3 bars, 2 bakeries and a pharmacy), and the historic and beautiful city of Guarda is 20 mins away by car (an alternative to going to the town of Belmonte, where we normally get our groceries).
 From Guarda there are bus and rail routes to anywhere else in Portugal.

 We are more than happy to collect you from the train station in Guarda when you arrive.